MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 * Core Data supports <a href="http://developer.apple.com/library/mac/#documentation/cocoa/conceptual/coredata/Articles/cdRelationships.html">Delete Rules</a>.
 Take this into consideration if you are building cross-platform.
 * The great thing about Core Data handling relationship logic is that it will all translate from the client to StackMob, so no extra work is necessary.

+When you eventually save objects which include relationships to other entities, those relationships will get inferred by the server i.e. StackMob will detect that those relationships do not exist and create them on the fly.
+This is a feature included only in development.
+If you need to create relationships manually, see <a href="#CreatingRelationshipswiththeDashboard">Creating Relationships with the Dashboard</a>.

 <!--- One To One -->

 ### One to One